cyclr/docs/pages/connector-authentication/odoo.md

 ### Account setup

-You will be asked for the below values when you install the Odoo connector within an account:
+Cyclr asks you for the below values when you install the Odoo connector within an account:

 | Value             | Description                                                  |
 | :---------------- | :----------------------------------------------------------- |